mozilla/glean.js/ARCHITECTURE.md

 ## Overview

-On a very high level a Glean SDK is a program which exposes APIs for users to record structured data and submit that data in an (again) structured format to a specific endpoint.
+On a very high level a Glean SDK is a library which exposes APIs for users to record structured data and submit that data in an (again) structured format to a specific endpoint.

 Users cannot simply record arbitrary data though.
 The Glean SDKs expose specialized metrics APIs for